Anderson University (Indiana): Indianapolis Colts Training Camp

 The Indianapolis Colts of the NFL held their training camp at Anderson University from 1984 to 1998.
 After an 11-year stint at Rose-Hulman Institute of Technology, the Colts elected to return to Anderson, Indiana to renew their familiar partnership with the local university from 2010 to 2016.

 Student activities

 Anderson University student activities are coordinated by the Student Life staff, the Campus Activities Board, and the Student Government Association.

 Chapel services

 Required chapel/convocation attendance for students is an Anderson University tradition, maintained throughout the entire history of the university.
 Students are currently required to attend 18 chapels per semester to fulfill the undergraduate requirement.

-Persons from the campus community gather regularly for chapel/convocation services.
-Speakers include campus personalities and guests.
-Students regularly participate in music and worship leadership with all events coordinated by the school's campus pastor.

-Honor societies

-Anderson University has several honor societies.
-They are as the following: